Our foundation is founded on 22 May 2009. On this page you learn more about our history until September 2024.

 2019 - 2024

-In the meantime, we started to support also a project outside of Peramiho and Ruvuma region.
-The health centre we supported with equipment and a operating room, is situated in Uwemba, Njombe region.
-So it was confusing when the name of the foundation refers to one region, (Peramiho lies in Songea Region), while working in another one.
+In the meantime, we also began supporting a project outside of Peramiho and the Ruvuma region.
+The health centre we supported with equipment and an operating room is situated in Uwemba, Njombe region.
+This created some confusion, as the foundation's name referred to one region (Peramiho is in the Songea region), while we were working in another.

-In addition, the word ‘Stichting’ in our name, which means 'foundation' is difficult to pronounce in English and nobody knows what it means.
-The often called it 'stitching'.
-So it was time for a name change.
-We kept the logo the same, only changed the name.
+Additionally, the word ‘Stichting’ in our name, which means 'foundation,' was difficult to pronounce in English, and many people didn’t know what it meant.
+Often, they mistakenly called it 'stitching.'
+So, it was time for a name change.
+We kept the logo the same but only changed the name.

-But since 2017 we also made a change in the area of orphanages.
-We started to have deep conversations with our local partner in Tanzania, the Missionary Benedictine Sisters.
-We started to share with them our new insights on orphanages, that children belong in families.
-In one of the orphanages we did a research.
-At that time the orphanage housed 19 children from 0 to 4 years old.
-18 of those children had either had one or both parents still alive or had other relatives.
-Several parents and relatives even came to visit the children.
+In 2017, we also shifted our focus on orphanages.
+We began having deep conversations with our local partner in Tanzania, the Missionary Benedictine Sisters, and shared our new insights on orphanages, particularly the belief that children belong in families.
+We conducted research in one of their orphanages, which at the time housed 19 children aged 0 to 4.
+Out of these, 18 children had either one or both parents still alive or other relatives.
+Several parents and relatives even visited the children.

-They agreed that children belong in families and said they were willing to make a change.
-But unfortunately, while our chairperson Monique was present, they transferred several children to their other orphanage, 250 kilometer, 4 our further without an attempt to see if these children could be placed into families.
-Monique wasn't able to stop it, not even via the Regional Social Welfare Officer.
-It was a major setback, and also further discussions did not lead to a positive outcome.
+The Sisters agreed that children belong in families and expressed their willingness to make a change.
+However, while our chairperson Monique was present, they transferred several children to another orphanage, 250 kilometers away—about a four-hour journey—without any attempt to see if these children could be placed with families.
+Monique wasn't able to prevent it, not even through the Regional Social Welfare Officer.
+It was a major setback, and further discussions did not lead to a positive outcome.

-We looked for other ways and opportunities in Tanzania to raise awareness that children belong in families, under the motto 'Watoto Kwanza.
+We then sought other ways and opportunities in Tanzania to raise awareness that children belong in families, operating under the motto 'Watoto Kwanza' (Children First).

 Watoto Kwanza

-As Stichting Peramiho and as the Dutch Tanzania Foundation we supported two orphanages for many years, thinking we were doing the right thing.
-But more and more we learned that children thrive better in families, not in institutions.
-And we started to change our focus, from supporting institutions to advocate for family based care.
+As Stichting Peramiho and the Dutch Tanzania Foundation, we supported two orphanages for many years, believing we were doing the right thing.
+However, we gradually learned that children thrive better in families rather than in institutions.
+This realization led us to shift our focus from supporting institutions to advocating for family-based care.

-We called our project ‘Watoto kwanza’, which is Swahili for ‘Children first’.
-Or as we put it: the child’s interest first, as mentioned in the Tanzanian Children's Act, the 'THE LAW OF THE CHILD ACT', article 4(2):
+We named our project "Watoto Kwanza," which is Swahili for "Children First."
+Our guiding principle is to prioritize the best interests of the child, as emphasized in the Tanzanian Children's Act, 'THE LAW OF THE CHILD ACT,' Article 4(2):

 "The best interests of a child shall be a primary consideration in all actions concerning children whether undertaken by public or private social welfare institutions, courts or administrative bodies."